winterdharma/DharmaPearls/01_agama/dirgha/index.md

 DĀ 22 [Śroṇatāṇḍya](DA_22.html) (∥ [DN 4](https://suttacentral.net/dn4){: target="_blank"}) [T 1.94a18]

 When the people of Campā hear that the Buddha and his disciples have arrived, they all decide to go and pay their respects to him.
 The local lord, a priest named Śroṇatāṇḍya decided to go with them.
 After a debate with a group of priests over the wisdom of doing this, Śroṇatāṇḍya talks with the Buddha, who questions him about which qualities are essential to being a priest.
 They agree that precepts and wisdom are essential to being a priest or a monk.
 {: .synopsis}

+DĀ 23 [Kūṭatāṇḍya](DA_23.html) (∥ [DN 5](https://suttacentral.net/dn5){: target="_blank"}) [T 1.96c17]

+In a similar story as the previous sutra, the Buddha’s arrives at a town whose lord was a priest named Kūṭatāṇḍya inspires.
+As with Śroṇatāṇḍya, a group of priests argue that it’s beneath Kūṭatāṇḍya to visit the Buddha.
+However, Kūṭatāṇḍya was planning a large sacrifice but was unsure how to proceed.
+He decides to ask the Buddha, who tells him a story of his previous birth as a warrior king who arranged a similar sacrifice.
+Kūṭatāṇḍya convert to the Buddha’s teaching and attains Nirvāṇa.
+{: .synopsis}

 DĀ 24 [Dhruva](DA_24.html) (∥ [DN 11](https://suttacentral.net/dn11){: target="_blank"}) [T 1.101b15]